ros-controls/roadmap/design_drafts/hardware_interface.md

 The classes are separated in following logical packages:

+1. `ros2_control_core` provides a core components in `ros2_control` system.
+Those components depend on each other and serve as a basic structure to provide easier integration for a user.
 1. `ros2_control_components` provides a digital representation of components used in a robotic system.
+1. `ros2_control_hardware` provides a logical protocol to talk with the hardware.
-1. `ros2_control_hardware_interface` provides "connection" between digital model from `ros2_control_components` and concrete communication interface to a real hardware.
+These classes can be seen as a "connection" between a digital model from `ros2_control_components` and a specific communication interface to real hardware.
-1. `ros2_control_communication_interfaces` defines structures of specific communication interfaces to enable simpler integration for the end-users.
+1. `ros2_control_communication_interfaces` defines structures of specific communication interfaces to enable straightforward integration for the end-users.

+### `ros2_control_core`

+The package `ros2_control_core` implements central components of ros2_control system.
+Those components serve as an intelligent backend and connector between the digital model, communication protocol, and communication interface.
+These components should enable the user to focus on implementing specific logic for its robot and, if needed, its digital representation.

+The `Component` class is on the base of any robot or device in `ros2_control`.
+It enables a connection between the ROS2 world and the hardware communication layer.
+The `SimpleComponent` class provides an additional abstraction layer for `Actuator`, and `Sensor` classes since those share specific members who should not be part of the `Robot` class.
+An end-user should never use or extend these two classes.
+The classes `Sensor` and `Actuator` are first level classes that can be used by a user.
+They define only a basic structure and should be extended for a specific type of a sensor (e.g., ForceTorqueSensor class) and actuator (e.g., PositionActuator).
+The `Robot` class is the complex class that holds references for its `Sensor`, `Actuator`, and other `Robot` classes in a case of combined robot hardware (e.g., mobile manipulator).

+The `ComponentHardware` class is the counterpart of the `Component` class for `*Hardware` components, which implement specific logic for hardware.

 ### `ros2_control_components`

 The package `ros2_control_components` models hardware components of which are used by the `ros2_control` framework.
+An exmple for those classes are `ForceTorqueSensor`, `PositionActuator`, `VelocityActuator`, etc.
 These classes are used for storing run-time data and for access from controllers.
-All classes in this package implement the `BaseComponent` interface.
-The primary purpose of this component is to separate the inheritance of `Robot` class versus `Sensor` and `Actuator` classes.
-This interface keeps references to the `ComponentHardwareInterface` interface and provides some basic functionality needed by all components.

-The `Component` class enables storing of values and necessary information like `frame_id`.
-The end-user should not use this class.
-The classes `Sensor` and `Actuator` are first level classes that can be used by a user.
-They define only a basic structure and should be extended for a specific type of a sensor (e.g., ForceTorqueSensor class) and actuator (e.g., PositionActuator).
-The `Robot` class is the complex class that holds references for its `Sensor`, `Actuator`, and other `Robot` classes in a case of combined robot hardware (e.g., mobile manipulator).

-### `ros2_control_hardware_interface`
+### `ros2_control_hardware`

-The package `ros2_control_hardware_interface` serves as a connection between virtual representation of robotic hardware in the package `ros2_control_components` with the specific communication interfaces.
+The package `ros2_control_hardware` implements specific abstractions for hardware types.
+An example of such a class would be `ForceTorqueSensorHardware`, which knows how specific hardware is used (e.g., every sensor should access to ist calibration matrix).
 Therefore, this package provides equivalent classes to those in `ros2_control_components`, but defines what functionalities internal model is expecting from specific hardware.

 ### `ros2_control_communication_interfaces`